Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Comparison with Lamb-shift Hamiltonian and the steady state - qubit case

 Using those we see that $\gamma(-\Omega) C(\omega, -\Omega) = \gamma(\Omega) C(\omega, \Omega)$ and

 Let us now separate $\gamma(\Omega)$ into its symmetric and anti-symmetric parts:

 Then we may write:

-As mentioned before this system with $y=0$ had been previously considered in \cite{Guarnieri}, let us now compare our results to those previously available in the literature.
+As mentioned before the system with $y=0$ had been previously considered in \cite{Guarnieri}.
+Let us now compare our results to those previously available in the literature.
 Their effective Hamiltonian is given by: